amarula/chatgpt-code-review-gerrit-plugin/README.md

 ### Optional Parameters for Project Configuration only

 - `isEnabled`: The default is false.
 If set to true, the plugin will review the Patch Set of this project.

+### Advanced Connection Parameters for OpenAI

+These parameters are specific to connecting with the OpenAI server and should only be modified by advanced users:

+- `gptDomain`: Specifies the default domain for OpenAI, set to `https://api.openai.com`.
+- `gptConnectionTimeout`: Defines the timeout for connections to the OpenAI server, with a default of 30 seconds.
+- `gptRunPollingTimeout`: Sets the timeout for terminating ChatGPT run polling on Stateful requests, defaulting to 180 seconds.
+- `gptConnectionRetryInterval`: Sets the interval between two connection attempts, with a default of 10 seconds.
+- `gptConnectionMaxRetryAttempts`: Determines the maximum number of retry attempts, defaulting to 2.

 ## Commands